timluh98/FS-Webapp/docs/index.md

 # PartWatch

-The Automotive Parts Availability Tracker is a straightforward web application that assists manufacturers and customers in monitoring the availability and pricing of automotive parts across a range of suppliers.
+PartWatch is a straightforward B2C web application that assists suppliers and customers in monitoring the availability and pricing of motorcycle parts across a range of suppliers.

 ## Team members